 Two comments I read recently about this topic:

 “A healthy life used to seem boring and like prison to me too, but that’s because I didn’t even know how it felt.
 Now that I have all these healthy routines in place I feel amazing and cannot believe I thought it would suck.
 It’s the other way around, I wish I started earlier.”-A

 "Being undisciplined puts you in a different kind of prison.
 Where you're controlled by your unhealthy proclivities rather than by health-enhancing routines." -A

 Those hit my heart.
 I can feel the regret in the words.
 But also the victory.
 That they put in the time and are seeing the fruit of it.
 And it was worth it.

 Going back to our goals.
 It's time to take baby steps.
 Don't throw away all your cookies.
 Or throw away your TV.
-Or sign up your whole family for crossfit.
+Or sign up your whole family for Crossfit.
 The best way to go about this is small realistic steps.
+We want to focus on progress over perfection.
 When I am working towards a goal I will set 3-5 specific tasks to do every single day.
 I won't change them until it becomes a habit that I master.
 For example if you're looking to create a healthier lifestyle for you and your family.
 Your 5 daily tasks could be:

 No phones at dinner